 - Want to try Invisible Browsing VPN?
 Check out the website here

-IbVPN can handle a host of connection technologies, from standard protocols such as L2TP and OpenVPN, to stealth technologies which might help you bypass VPN blocking (ObfsProxy), to proxy and proxy variations (Shadowsocks, Socks5), TOR over VPN, Double VPN (pass traffic through two VPN servers), SmartDNS for website unblocking, and more.
+IbVPN supports a host of connection technologies, from standard protocols such as L2TP and OpenVPN, to stealth technologies which might help you bypass VPN blocking (Obfsproxy), to proxy and proxy variations (Shadowsocks, Socks5), TOR over VPN, Double VPN (pass traffic through two VPN servers), SmartDNS for website unblocking, and more.

 And of course, there's plenty more, from a no-logs promise to 24/7 support, and even an option for remote assistance.

-If you're intrigued, a 24-hour Ultimate VPN trial enables checking out how the service works for you.
+Ultimate VPN is the best all-purpose plan, then.
+If you're intrigued, a 24-hour trial enables checking out how the service works for you.
 And if you decide to sign up, you're able to pay via cards, PayPal, Bitcoin and a host of other payment types.

 Arguably, the document is a little too short.
 This is the entire logging policy, for instance: